boa-dev/boa-dev.github.io/blog/temporal-release/index.md

 in comparison to a fresh, from scratch implementation.

-Third, with adoption from multiple engines, `temporal_rs` benefits via further test coverage beyond the native Rust unit tests.
+Third, with adoption from multiple engines, `temporal_rs` benefits via external test coverage beyond the native Rust unit tests.
 For instance, of the engines that offer conformance numbers (Boa, Kiesel, and V8), all of them are currently north of 95% conformance with V8 reaching the highest at around 99% conformance.
 There is still a small disparity in